arosas17/School_District_Analysis/README.md

 How is the district summary affected?
 The two results demostrate a few ideas of what taking THS 9th grade data does to the district as a whole.
 Overall, what occurred here is:
-*The average math score decreased from 79.0 to 78.9.
+* The average math score decreased from 79.0 to 78.9.
-*The average reading score show no diffrence.
+* The average reading score show no diffrence.
-*The passing math percentage decreased from 75.0% to 74.8% *The overall passing rate decreased from 65.2% to 64.9%.
+* The passing math percentage decreased from 75.0% to 74.8%
+* The overall passing rate decreased from 65.2% to 64.9%.

-As a district, the removal of the THS's 9th grade data shows a very minimal amout of change.
+As a district, the removal of THS's 9th grade data shows a very minimal amount of change.
 The most effected part of the district summary would be the overall passing rate with as decrease of 0.3%.
-This is most likely due to the fact that a single from from one school is a small part of the a rather large data set.
+This is most likely due to the fact that a single from one school is a small part of a rather large data set.

 ### School Summary (Complete Data)
 ![School Summary (Complete Data)](/Images/school_summary_PyCity_Schools.png)